alexjv89/one-person-company/Internal/Shiny object.md

 The right advice at this stage might be to continue doing what I was doing and dont start something new.

+Maybe complete the following before starting something new
+- AI subsystem for Vimana
+- FinOpsBricks
+- Highlyreco

+How many months will it take to complete these?